manideepnani-dev/expense-tracker/README.md

 # Expense Tracker

-A simple Expense Tracker web application built using React, Node.js, Express, and MongoDB.
+A full stack Expense Tracker web application built using React, Node.js, Express, and MongoDB.

 ## Features

 - View total balance, income, and expense
 - Add new transactions
 - Delete transactions
+- Filter transactions by all, income, and expense
+- Store transactions in MongoDB
 - Clean and responsive frontend UI

 ## Tech Stack